EOSIO/spec-repo/esl_enhanced_token.md

 ## Simple Summary

-This discussion piece covers some of the ideas we have for a new token standard.
-This idea may or may not be implemented.
+This is a potential definition of a new token standard.
+This idea may or may not be implemented, and may change substantially.

 ## Abstract